 Limited Scope Divorce Representation

 Many people cannot afford to hire a family law specialist to represent them and chose to self-represent.
-For years, Attorney Joe Langlois has witnessed for years the plight of individuals who cannot afford to hire a family law specialist be pushed and pulled through the family law court system to their economic, social and emotional detriment.
-To help these litigants develop an effective legal strategy, Joe is now offering his expertise and legal advice to self-represented parties on a limited scope basis on an as-needed or hourly basis.
+Attorney Joseph Langlois has witnessed for years the plight of individuals who cannot afford to hire a family law specialist be pushed and pulled through the family law court system to their economic, social and emotional detriment.
+To help these litigants develop an effective legal strategy, Mr. Langlois is now offering his expertise and legal advice to self-represented parties on a limited scope basis on an as-needed or hourly basis.